Article - Obesity

 There are many ways in which a person's health in relation to their weight can be classified, but the most widely used method is Body Mass Index (BMI).

-See UK National Health Service BMI calculator
+See NHLBI BMI calculator

 For most adults, a BMI of: